arashbioinfo/text-cleaner/README.md

 5. Paste the cleaned output wherever you need it (e.g. in Google Translate).

 ## Contributing
+Here is the [source code](https://github.com/bioinfmatters/text-cleaner/blob/main/source.py) of the project.

-If you find a bug or have a feature suggestion, please feel free to [open an issue](link-to-issue) or [submit a pull request](link-to-pull-request).
+If you find a bug or have a feature suggestion, please feel free to [open an issue](https://github.com/bioinfmatters/text-cleaner/issues) or [submit a pull request](https://github.com/bioinfmatters/text-cleaner/pulls).

 We hope that Text Cleaner can make your life a little bit easier when working with PDF files.
 Enjoy!